 Best for supporting local renewable energy: community solar, sometimes CCAs

 If you want your electricity purchase to support local renewable projects, try to subscribe to a local community solar project first.
 Your subscription can provide the buy-in developers need to create additional projects throughout your region that will help further decarbonize your electricity grid.
-Plus, you’ll know exactly where your purchased energy comes from – and you may even have friends or neighbors who work for companies that build or maintain the project!
+Plus, you’ll know exactly where your solar farm is – and you may even have friends or neighbors who work for companies that build or maintain the project!

 Easiest billing process: CCAs (and utility electricity, of course)